 Our Italian Lakes Road Trip Route

-The best approach is to pick up a rental car from Milan airport, and head for the westernmost lago, Lake Maggiore and its tiny neighbour, Lake Orta, then drive eastward, spending a day or two exploring each lake, and finishing at Lake Garda.
+The best approach is to book a rental car from Milan airport, and head for the westernmost lago, Lake Maggiore and its tiny neighbour, Lake Orta, then drive eastward, spending a day or two exploring each lake, and finishing at Lake Garda.

 Summer, spring and autumn are the best times for an Italian Lakes road trip, particularly if you want to break up the driving with short hikes in the surrounding mountains, walks on the lake shores, or hit the water for some wind-surfing, sailing, kite-surfing, fishing, or a cruise.